kanwalnainsingh/OpenDesk/README.md

 ### Organisation Features:
 - Organisation can set up sites or buildings with details of desk capacity with available and reserved desk.
 - Modify or delete existing setup.
+- Dashboard to view present state and availability.

 ### Employee Features:
 - Employee can choose date and reserve desk prior coming to office.